SvenSchneiderDVAG/wikr/README.md

 [MIT License](LICENSE)

-## Contributes
+## Contributing

-Contributes are welcome!
-Please open an issue or a pull request for suggestions or bug fixes.
+Contributions are welcome.
+Feel free to open an issue or PR for enhancements, bug reports, offline mode ideas, or performance improvements.